All Episodes

 They're dropping like flies here.

-H.R. bailed after the first hour.
+HR bailed after the first hour.

 He couldn't take it any longer.

-He's he he couldn't take it.
+He couldn't take it.

-Now uh now Mr. Snerdley is on his feet.
+Now Mr. Snerdley is on his feet.

-He's uh he's getting he's getting to uh it's uh I I spoke too much about Brian Williams.
+I spoke too much about Brian Williams.

 You don't need to watch the debate.

-Uh we were talking about the debate, uh also looking forward to the State of the Union.
+Also looking forward to the State of the Union.

-Uh that would be great.
+That would be great.

-Do you think we should send uh the Navy SEALs into Cuba to take out Elian Gonzalez's dad?
+Do you think we should send the Navy SEALs into Cuba to take out Elian Gonzalez's dad?

-Uh let's talk about this for twenty minutes.
+Let's talk about this for 20 minutes.

 These are the issues that the American people care about.

-We were talking earlier about the difficulty you have.
+He's going to be, given his state of the union tonight, we were talking earlier about the difficulty you have.

-Bill Clinton was a natural politician.
+Ever since the age of Bill Clinton, Bill Clinton was a natural politician.

 What that meant is he touched you a lot.

-And he would he would place one hand on their elbow and one hand on the small of their back, which was very r very restrained by Bill Clinton's standards, and he would say, Well, what's your favorite kind of music?
+And he would place one hand on their elbow and one hand on the small of their back, which was very restrained by Bill Clinton standards.

-And then they would go, Well, you know, I like country or whatever.
+And then they would go, well, you know, I like country or whatever.

-And he'd go, Well, that's my favorite too, amazingly enough.
+And he'd go, well, that's my favorite too, amazingly enough.

-And then he'd be it's like when he was with uh when it w Hillary, what what chilled Hillary to the bone was when uh w was that piece in the Star Report where Monica Lewinsky said, Oh, whenever I hear I'll be seeing you, Billy Holiday singing I'll be seeing you.
+And then he'd be, it's like when he was with Hillary, what chilled Hillary to the bone was when was that piece in the star report where Modica Lewinsky said, oh, whenever I hear I'll be seeing you, Billy Holiday singing, I'll be seeing you, I always remember that's our song.

 I don't know what lab in China they developed this for.